Chikungunya: Treatment

-Passive immunotherapy has potential benefit in treatment of chikungunya.
-Studies in animals using passive immunotherapy have been effective, and clinical studies using passive immunotherapy in those particularly vulnerable to severe infection are currently in progress.
-Passive immunotherapy involves administration of anti-CHIKV hyperimmune human intravenous antibodies (immunoglobulins) to those exposed to a high risk of chikungunya infection.
-No antiviral treatment for Chikungunya virus is currently available, though testing has shown several medications to be effective in vitro.

-Chronic arthritis

-In those who have more than two weeks of arthritis, ribavirin may be useful.
-The effect of chloroquine is not clear.
-It does not appear to help acute disease, but tentative evidence indicates it might help those with chronic arthritis.
-Steroids do not appear to be an effective treatment.
-NSAIDs and simple analgesics can be used to provide partial symptom relief in most cases.
-Methotrexate, a drug used in the treatment of rheumatoid arthritis, has been shown to have benefit in treating inflammatory polyarthritis resulting from chikungunya, though the drug mechanism for improving viral arthritis is unclear.
+Chronic symptoms, especially joint pain, may persist for months after the infection has passed.
+The pain and swelling may be treated with NSAIDs or in more severe cases with corticosteroid drugs or disease-modifying antirheumatic drugs such as hydroxychloroquine.

 Prognosis

 The mortality rate of chikungunya is slightly less than 1 in 1000.
-Those over the age of 65, neonates, and those with underlying chronic medical problems are most likely to have severe complications.
-Neonates are vulnerable as it is possible to vertically transmit chikungunya from mother to infant during delivery, which results in high rates of morbidity, as infants lack fully developed immune systems.
+Those over the age of 65, infants, and those with underlying chronic medical problems are most likely to have severe complications.
+Newborn infants are especially vulnerable as they lack fully developed immune systems, and may pick up the infection through vertical transmission from their mother.
 The likelihood of prolonged symptoms or chronic joint pain is increased with increased age and prior rheumatological disease.

 Epidemiology

 Historically, chikungunya has been present mostly in the developing world.
 The disease causes an estimated 3 million infections each year.
 Epidemics in the Indian Ocean, Pacific Islands, and in the Americas, continue to change the distribution of the disease.
 In Africa, chikungunya is spread by a sylvatic cycle in which the virus largely cycles between other non-human primates, small mammals, and mosquitos between human outbreaks.

 During outbreaks, due to the high concentration of virus in the blood of those in the acute phase of infection, the virus can circulate from humans to mosquitoes and back to humans.
 The transmission of the pathogen between humans and mosquitoes that exist in urban environments was established on multiple occasions from strains occurring on the eastern half of Africa in non-human primate hosts.
 This emergence and spread beyond Africa may have started as early as the 18th century.

-Currently, available data does not indicate whether the introduction of chikungunya into Asia occurred in the 19th century or more recently, but this epidemic Asian strain causes outbreaks in India and continues to circulate in Southeast Asia.
+Available data does not indicate whether the introduction of chikungunya into Asia occurred in the 19th century or more recently, but this epidemic Asian strain causes outbreaks in India and continues to circulate in Southeast Asia.
 In Africa, outbreaks were typically tied to heavy rainfall causing increased mosquito population.
 In recent outbreaks in urban centers, the virus has spread by circulating between humans and mosquitoes.